Facebook gets 9-nation grilling, but Zuckerberg refuses to attend

 LONDON — Lawmakers from around the world berated a top Facebook executive over “fake news” on Tuesday at a hearing that CEO Mark Zuckerberg refused to attend.

-Politicians and other top officials from nine countries grilled Richard Allan, the social media giant’s vice president of policy solutions, on the company's data privacy practices.
+Politicians and other top officials from nine countries grilled Richard Allan, the social media giant’s vice president of policy solutions, on the company's data privacy practices — including a potentially major revelation about Russia-based collection of Facebook user data.

 Representatives from countries including the U.K., Canada, Ireland, Argentina, Brazil, Singapore and Latvia invited Zuckerberg to give evidence, even by video link, but he declined.
 France and Belgium also attended Tuesday's hearing at the House of Commons in London.